Pay a parking fine (penalty charge notice)

 If you're unable to pay online you can pay over the phone using a debit or credit card or by post with a cheque or postal order.

 - Call 020 7364 3800 and using your credit/debit card

-- by posting a cheque or postal order made payable to London Borough of Tower Hamlets or LBTH and sent to:
+- Make your cheque or postal order payable to London Borough of Tower Hamlets and send to:

 PO Box 14790

 Please write your address on the back of the cheque along with any reference number.